-Table 10.
+Table 12.
 System setup options-Security menu

 Security TPM 2.0 Security TPM 2.0 Security On Enable or disable TPM 2.0 security options.
 By default, the TPM 2.0 Security On option is enabled.
 Attestation Enable Enables to control whether the Trusted Platform Module (TPM) Endorsement Hierarchy is available to the operating system.
+By default, the Attestation Enable option is enabled.
+Key Storage Enable Enables to control whether the Trusted Platform Module (TPM) Storage Hierarchy is available to the operating system.
+By default, the Key Storage Enable option is enabled.
+SHA-256 BIOS and the TPM will use the SHA-256 hash algorithm to extend measurements into the TPM PCRs during BIOS boot.

-Table 10.
+Table 12.
 System setup options-Security menu (continued)

-Security Key Storage Enable By default, the Attestation Enable option is enabled.
-SHA-256 Enables to control whether the Trusted Platform Module (TPM) Storage Hierarchy is available to the operating system.
-By default, the Key Storage Enable option is enabled.
-BIOS and the TPM will use the SHA-256 hash algorithm to extend measurements into the TPM PCRs during BIOS boot.
-By default, the SHA-256 option is enabled.
-Clear Enables to clear the TPM owner information and returns the TPM to the default state.
+Security Clear By default, the SHA-256 option is enabled.
+PPI ByPass for Clear Commands Enables to clear the TPM owner information and returns the TPM to the default state.
 By default, the Clear option is disabled.
-PPI ByPass for Clear Commands Controls the TPM Physical Presence Interface (PPI).
+Chassis intrusion Controls the TPM Physical Presence Interface (PPI).
 By default, the PPI ByPass for clear Commands option is disabled.
-Chassis intrusion Controls the chassis intrusion feature.
+SMM Security Mitigation Controls the chassis intrusion feature.
 By default, the option is disabled.
-SMM Security Mitigation Enable or disable SMM Security Mitigation.
+Data Wipe on Next Boot Enable or disable SMM Security Mitigation.
 By default, the option is enabled.
-Data Wipe on Next Boot Start Data Wipe Enable or disable the data wipe on next boot.
+Start Data Wipe Enable or disable the data wipe on next boot.
 By default, the option is disabled.
 Absolute Enable or disable or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute software.
 By default, the Enable Absolute option is enabled.
 UEFI Boot Path Security Controls whether or not the computer will prompt the user to enter the admin password (if set) when booting to a UEFI boot device from the F12 boot menu.
 By default, the Always Except Internal HDD option is enabled.

-Table 11.
+Table 13.
 System setup options-Passwords menu

 Passwords Admin Password Set, change, or delete the administrator password.
 System Password Set, change, or delete the computer password.
 Internal HDD-0 Password Set, change, or delete the Internal HDD-0 password.
 NVMe SSD0 Set, change, or delete the NVMe SSD0 password.
 Password Configuration Upper Case Letter Reinforces password must have at least one upper case letter.
 By default, the option is disabled.
 Lower Case Letter Reinforces password must have at least one lower case letter.
 By default, the option is disabled.
 Digit Reinforces password must have at least one digit.
 By default, the option is disabled.
 Special Character Reinforces password must have at least one special character.

-Table 11.
-System setup options-Passwords menu (continued)

-Passwords Minimum Characters By default, the option is disabled.
-Set the minimum characters allowed for password.
+By default, the option is disabled.
+Minimum Characters Set the minimum characters allowed for password.
 Password Bypass When enabled, this always prompts for computer and internal hard drive passwords when powered on from the off state.
 By default, the Disabled option is enabled.
+Password Changes

+Table 13.
+System setup options-Passwords menu (continued)

-Password Changes Enable Non-Admin Password Changes Enable or disable to change computer and hard drive password without the need for admin password.
+Passwords Enable Non-Admin Password Changes Enable or disable to change computer and hard drive password without the need for admin password.
 By default, the option is enabled.
 Admin Setup Lockout Enable Admin Setup Lockout Enables administrators control over how their users can or cannot access BIOS setup.
 By default, the option is disabled.
 Master Password Lockout Enable Master Password Lockout When enabled, this will disable the master password support.
 By default, the option is disabled.
 Allow Non-Admin PSID Revert Enable Allow Non-Admin PSID Revert Controls access to the Physical Security ID (PSID) revert of NVMe hard-drives from the Dell Security Manager prompt.
 By default, the option is disabled.

-Table 12.
+Table 14.
 System setup options-Update, Recovery menu